iuncus/CPPNsquared/README.md

 # CPPN Squared

 ## Overview
 CPPN Squared is an experimental project that leverages a [Compositional Pattern-Producing Network (CPPN)](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) to predict the weights of another CPPN.
 The predicted weights are then fed back into the original network to analyze the output.
-This project explores generative machine learning in an artistic context.
+This is the kind of project that happens when an art student gets their hands on machine learning.

 ## Repository Structure